 SABB grants facilities based on the borrower's ability to repay, rather than placing its reliance on credit risk mitigation.
 SABB nevertheless does hold a range of security to reduce the risk of loss and maximize recovery in case of default.
-A number of these risk mitigants include but are not limited to shares, real estate etc. and where applicable applied under the Standardised approach in Pillar I.
+These risk mitigants include but are not limited to, cash, shares, real estate, guarantees and other security.
+Where applicable benefit is recognized under the Standardised approach in Pillar I.